- How We Help

 Click here for more location details.

 We accept most private insurance plans for Kansas and Missouri, including Medicaid.
-Our Hays treatment center also accepts Colorado Medicaid.
+Our Hays and Kansas City treatment centers also accept Colorado Medicaid.
 To verify coverage, call your insurance carrier directly so they can answer your questions based on your specific coverage.
 If you are uninsured or have questions, contact our Admissions team at (913) 890-7468.